Do you want to start a blog on medium? But you don’t know where to start.

 - Use short sentences and paragraphs.
 This makes your article easy to read and scan.
 Avoid using literary vocabulary and technical jargon.

-- Leave a genuine comment in the form of feedback/suggestion/original insights on the stories of other writers.
+- Leave a genuine comment in the form of feedback/suggestions/original insights on the stories of other writers.

 - Write in an active voice and in a conversational style.
 As if you are talking to a single person.